7 Tables

 7.12 Exercises

-Exercise 7.1 Selecting (list001)
+Exercise 7.1 Filtering (list001)

 File: List001.xlsx

-Exercise 7.2 Consolidating examination results (list002)
+Exercise 7.2 Consolidating Examination Results (list002)

 File: List002.xlsx

-Exercise 7.3 Consolidating sales data (list003)
+Exercise 7.3 Consolidating Sales Data (list003)

 File: List003.xlsx

-Exercise 7.4 Filtering overview cars (list004)
+Exercise 7.4 Filtering Car Data (list004)

 In a worksheet, you can find some data of cars.
 A customer is interested in cars that meet the following conditions: